Re-labeling ImageNet: from Single to Multi-Labels, from Global to Localized Labels: Related Works

 \section{Related Works}

 We start this section by introducing prior works discussing the issues with ImageNet labels.
 We then discuss a few other research areas that share similarities with our approach.
-For each area, we describe the key differences from our approach.
+We describe the key differences from our approach.